feltcute/ModdingDocsMGD/Doc/Adventures/Additions.rst

   ],

 Using these keys in an addition adds to the existing arrays, so the strings provided in the original keys will still be present, and will not be overridden.
-As such, you are only increasing the selection of monster and monster groups, not replacing.
+As such, you are only increasing the selection of monster groups, not replacing.

 These keys are required, but the arrays can be left empty if you do not wish to use it. ``"MonsterGroups":`` does not require an object.